The Effects of Peanuts on Females: the peanut & sexual health link

 Are peanuts healthy?

 Like tree nuts, peanuts offer the body a healthy source of fat.
 You may have heard the term “good fat” before.
 Despite what many popular diets might have you believe, we need a healthy amount of fats for the delivery and storage of many essential nutrients.
 And peanuts, or even peanut butter, can give us the nutrients our bodies crave.
-The healthy fat in peanuts may benefit both men and women but we’ve chosen peanuts for women for some particular benefits to female health.
+The healthy fat in peanuts may benefit both men and women.
+But we’ve ranked peanuts among the best foods for women because of its nutritional benefits that are particularly important to female health.

 The benefits of peanuts sexually for females

-It may seem hard to believe, but there are so many ways the health benefits of peanuts can support a woman’s sex life.
+There are so many ways the health benefits of peanuts can support a woman’s sex life.
 Here’s a look at the many ways peanuts affect women sexually.
+Peanuts are packed with nutrition to support a woman’s sex drive and sexual function.
+A one-ounce serving of salted, dry-roasted peanuts contains:

 164 calories